eelfare/eelfare/README.md

 ### Hi there 👋

+👋 Eelfare is a load testing platform.
+Eelfare aims to provide a fast and precise load testing tool to help users assess the performance of their systems under high load.

+🚀 It enables users to simulate high-concurrency scenarios effortlessly, identifying system bottlenecks for optimization 📫.

 <!--
 **eelfare/eelfare** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.